jhight/stash/README.md

     val accountId: Int
 )

-// uses an AES-256 cipher with a key managed by Android Keystore by default val stash = Stash(File("test.stash"))
+// uses an AES-256 cipher with a default key managed by Android Keystore val stash = Stash(file)

+// or, if you'd rather use a custom key val stash = Stash(file, Aes256AndroidKeystoreCryptoProvider("myKeyAlias"))

 // reads contents into profile stash.read<Profile> { profile ->